Free PBX Zadarma

-In the box “Phone” please indicate a call forwarding number in accordance with set prefixes (if they are set up in the section “My PBX” – “Outgoing calls”) numbers only, without the plus character and check the box “Phone” to save your settings.
+In the box “Phone” please indicate a call forwarding number in accordance with set prefixes (if they are set up in the section “My PBX” – “Outgoing calls”), without the + character and check the box “Phone” to save your settings.

-If prefixes are not set up, you should enter a number in international format: country code + city/operator code +number, for example, 19178456006.
+If the prefixes are not set up, you should enter the number in the international format: country code + city/operator code +number, for example, 19178456006.

-Standard alert – one signal tone like a signal in the beginning of voicemail recording.
+Standard alert – one signal tone like a signal in the beginning of the voicemail recording.

 Under the “CallerID setup” option you may choose what number is displayed when a call is forwarded.
 By switching it on, the CallerID will be the internal extension called, if it's off, the caller number will be displayed.

-Rates for forwarded calls are the same as the rates of outgoing calls.
+Rates for forwarded calls are the same as the rates for outgoing calls.

 You can record both outgoing and incoming calls in Zadarma Phone System:

-Call recordings for up to 3 extensions is free.
+Call recordings for up to 3 extensions are free.
 The call recording rate for additional extensions is $1 a month.